The MAS 4% Stress Test: How It Affects Your Home Loan in Singapore (2026)

 Open the Affordability Calculator →Prefer a personal review?
 WhatsApp Dan Ler at +65 8752 0859 for a free portfolio assessment across 16+ MAS-regulated banks.
 Banks pay our fee — you pay nothing.

-Or read first: Singapore Mortgage Free Report — the full stress-test, TDSR and IWAA workbook in one PDF.
+Or read first: Singapore Mortgage Free Report — the full TDSR/MSR + IWAA + LTV workbook with a 16-bank rate comparison in one PDF.

 Nexus Mortgage SG is an independent Singapore mortgage advisory.
 This article is general information, not financial advice.
 Figures are illustrative and reflect conditions as of April 2026; MAS rules can change.
 For official guidance see MAS: TDSR for Property Loans, HDB: HFE Letter and CPF: Using Your Savings for Housing.